 Vehicle accidents are reported and managed in the same way as personal accidents.
 As a result, the reporting system provides information on a wide variety of vehicle incidents, including the slightest of damage which might result from a minor collision.
 This process allows the Health and Safety and Driver Training staff to analyze these incidents; to identify and draw lessons; and to implement a training process which prepares staff to drive safely.

 All these incidents are reported to the HSU which prioritises, manages and monitors the outcomes.
 A bi-monthly report on accidents, both personal and vehicle, is compiled by HSU and presented to the Health and Safety Committee.
 The process this committee follows has been explained above.

-In the 4th Quarter of Financial Year 2009-2010, the North Yorkshire Fire and Rescue Service received 4 vehicle-related incident reports in comparison with 14 for the same period in 2014/2015, a reduction of 71%.
-Given the unusually bad weather conditions involving wide spread and sustained floods in early 2015, the Service believes that this reduction in the number of accidents stemmed from the management processes put in place to address the issue of driving in adverse weather conditions and the quality of driver training.
-Of the 10 incidents, 6 were reportable to CLG and one resulted in slight injury to a Service driver.
-One incident caused moderate damage to both vehicles involved.
+In the 4th Quarter of Financial Year 2015/2016, the North Yorkshire Fire and Rescue Service received 4 vehicle-related incident reports in comparison with 14 for the same period in 2014/2015, a reduction of 71%.
+Given the unusually bad weather conditions Involving wide spread and sustained floods in early 2015, the Service believes that this reduction in the number of accidents stemmed from the management processes put in place to address the issue of driving in adverse weather conditions and the quality of driver training.
+Of the 4 incidents, 3 were reportable to CLG and no injuries were sustained by Service staff or members of the public.
+All incidents resulted in minor damage.

 The North Yorkshire Fire and Rescue Service accident and incident rating is low.
 It is, therefore, difficult to demonstrate continual improvement by examining statistics and performance figures alone.
 In order to demonstrate the Service's proactive approach the North Yorkshire Fire and Rescue Service looks to review and improve its management systems.